-Zucchini Noodles (Zoodles) with Roasted Cherry Tomatoes recipe: quick to pull together and packed with late summer veggies.
-A healthy pasta alternative when zucchini is in season this easy zucchini noodles recipe is easy to make! vegetarian or vegan + gluten free
+Zucchini Noodles (Zoodles) with Roasted Cherry Tomatoes: a quick to pull together zucchini noodles recipe, packed with late summer veggies.
+A healthy pasta alternative when zucchini is in season, this easy zucchini noodles recipe is easy to make! vegetarian or vegan + gluten free

 Got zucchini?
 A quintessential summer veggie, I make the most of when in season.